Thank you for reading our post, please rate this article at the end.

 It can run on either gasoline or propane, giving you more flexibility and convenience in fuel options.

-The 4500 is powered by a 224cc Champion engine and is capable of delivering 4500 starting watts and 3500 running watts on gasoline, and 4050 starting watts and 3150 running watts on propane.
+A 224cc Champion engine powers the 4500 and can deliver 4500 starting watts and 3500 running watts on gasoline and 4050 starting watts and 3150 running watts on propane.
 This is enough power to run most RV air conditioners, appliances, and electronics.

 Champion features inverter technology that produces clean, stable power with less than 3% total harmonic distortion.
 This makes sensitive electronics like laptops, smartphones, and TVs safe.

-Its 120V 30A RV (TT-30R) outlet allows you to connect your RV and power it up quickly.
+It’s a 120V 30A RV (TT-30R) outlet that lets you connect your RV and power it up quickly.

-The generator is designed to be portable and comes with a convenient handle and wheels for easy transportation.
-It weighs 95.7 pounds.
+The generator is designed to be portable and weighs 95.7 pounds.
+It has a convenient handle and wheels for easy transportation.

 The 4250 has a 2.3-gallon fuel tank that can run up to 14.5 hours on gasoline and 10.5 hours on propane at 25% load.
 This makes it a fuel-efficient option for extended outdoor trips.